openshift/ptp-operator/test/README.md

 ## PTP test modes
 The type of clock to test is indicated by selecting a PTP test mode.
 The mode selection also determines which test are executed.
 ### Discovery mode
 This mode assumes that one or more valid ptpconfig objects are configured in the openshift-ptp namespace.
 The test parses the ptpconfig objects and labels to automatically determines the type of clock to test.
-Currently able to detect OC, BC configurations.
+Currently able to detect OC, BC and Dual NIC BC configurations.
 GrandMasters or Boundary clock slaves are not detected.

+In Discovery mode, no auto-configuration is performed and no clocks are created.
+The existing clocks are just tested.
-### Auto-Configured modes in SNO and Multinode clusters
+### Auto-Configured modes
 The following modes need a multinode or single node cluster to run:
 - with a multi-node cluster, One node is selected to act as a Master.
 Another node is selected to act as a slave Ordinary clock.
 The test suite uses the L2 discovery mechanism to discover the cluster connectivity and create a graph of the network.
 The graph is resolved to find the best OC, or BC configuration.
 - with a single node cluster, the L2 mechanism instead reports interfaces on which PTP ethernet frames are received.
 The PTP frames received are assumed to be from ax external Grand master.
 The test suite uses one of the interfaces identified as receiving ptp GM frames and create the ordinary or boundary clock with it.